-- db_field The database field to store this field in (defaults to the name of the field) - name Depreciated use db field - required If the field is required.
+- db_field The database field to store this field in (defaults to the name of the field) - name Depreciated use db_field - required If the field is required.
 Whether it has to have a value or not.
 Defaults to False. - default (optional) The default value for this field if no value has been set (or if the value has been unset).
-It can be a callable. - unique Is the field value unique or not.
+It Can be a callable. - unique Is the field value unique or not.
 Defaults to False. - unique_with (optional) The other field this field should be unique with. - primary_key Mark this field as the primary key.
 Defaults to False. - validation (optional) A callable to validate the value of the field.
-Generally this is deprecated in favour of the FIELD.validate method - choices (optional) The valid choices - null (optional) Is the field value can be null.
-If no and there is a default value then the default value is set - sparse (optional) sparse=True combined with unique=True and required=False means that uniqueness won't be enforced for None values - kwargs (optional) Arbitrary indirection-free metadata for this field can be supplied as additional keyword arguments and accessed as attributes of the field.
-Must not conflict with any existing attributes.
-Common metadata includes verbose_name and help_text.
+Generally this is deprecated in favour of the FIELD.validate method - choices (optional) The valid choices - verbose_name (optional) The verbose name for the field.
+Designed to be human readable and is often used when generating model forms from the document model. - help_text (optional) The help text for this field and is often used when generating model forms from the document model.